Dolores2333/Dolores2333/README.md

 </p>

 ### Ashley vs. Halsey 🦄
-Same with Halsey, one of my favorite singers, the manic interlude in depression is my friend.
-I do believe that melancholy exists in the state of its poetic name 'The Black Liquid'.
-Do not know whether it's fairy or witch's magic elixir.
-But it helps me think.
-'Covered in the colors pull apart at the seams', I feel the world cannot be more true as it is.
-Other bands and singers I am into include Rammstein, Ghost, Lana Del Rey, Crystal Castle, Twenty One Pilots and Kent, etc.
+Music helps me to think.
+Some bands and singers I am into include Rammstein, Ghost, Lana Del Rey, Crystal Castle, Twenty One Pilots and Kent, etc.

  ---